 (Note: The Port of Metro Vancouver has funded the fireworks for the last few years, but has announced that they no longer plan to do so.
 As a result, 2019 might have been the last year for the pyrotechnic displays on the North Shore.
 However, future details are to be confirmed.)

 Christmas Time at Dundarave

 Another good time to visit Dundarave is in December during the Dundarave Festival of Lights.
 It’s a small festival featuring dozens of beautifully decorated Christmas trees outside in the park.
-Free concerts that take place in the afternoon and evening occasionally happen too.

 How to get to Dundarave